 Makita makes a “Cordless Fan Jacket” that is sold on Amazon overseas for a lot more than it costs in Japan.
 Instead of two fans, it has a single fan at the back.
 I have not used the Makita product and can’t endorse it.

 I hope the weather in your neck of the woods is always balmy with cool breezes in summer so a coat like this is never useful.
-In the meantime, I’m just waiting for someone to develop steel-toed boots with cooling fans. (ツ)
+In the meantime, I’m just waiting for someone to develop sexy-looking steel-toed boots with cooling fans.
+I wonder what Jimmy Choo will be offering later this year (ツ)

 If you have questions or would like to learn more about our tools, please use the questions form located immediately below.
 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
 Your information will remain confidential (we’re not evil Google or incompetent facebook).